 Where might the Nephites and Jaredites have made their last stand?

-We know from the Book of Mormon itself that the Jaredite and Nephite civilizations ended at the same location.
 The most important terrain feature in both extinctions was a hill, called Hill Cumorah by the Nephites, and Hill Ramah by the Jaredites.
-Where might this hill be located?
+We get this information from the Book of Mormon itself:

 And it came to pass that we did march forth to the land of Cumorah, and we did pitch our tents around about the hill Cumorah; and it was in a land of many waters, rivers, and fountains; and here we had hope to gain advantage over the Lamanites. — Mormon 6:4